hyprxlabs/hyprx-dotnet-pulumi/sdk/PulumiGen/PRD.md

 Any generated code must not have warnings, style issues, or errors.
 It should be able to handle any pulumi assembly that is reference in the PulumiGen csproj folder.

+When the short name is passed to the program, it should load the correct pulumi assembly, inspect the types, generate files that contain classes, and saves the files to the correct project.

-For example, the argument "AzureNative" should tell the program to load the Pulumi.AzureNative assembly into memory, inspect the types, generate classes and save the files to the right folders or subfolders in the project Hyprx.Pulumi.AzureNative found in the folder `./sdk/AzureNative/src`.
+For example, if the argument "AzureNative" is used, that will tell the program to load the Pulumi.AzureNative assembly into memory, inspect the types, generate classes and save the files to the right folders or subfolders in the project Hyprx.Pulumi.AzureNative.csproj found in the folder `./sdk/AzureNative/src`.

 When a public class that is not abstract or static is found that inherits from `Pulumi.CustomResource`